 (Merie, Renae; “Rep. Chris Collins (R-N.Y.)
 Charged With Insider Trading, Federal Prosecutors Announce”; The Washington Post; 8/8/2018.)

 On June 22, 2017, Collins was enjoying himself at the White House congressional picnic.
 While schmoozing with fellow Trump compatriots, he received a confidential email from Innate’s CEO notifying him that a make-or-break multiple sclerosis clinical drug trial was a failure, which he knew would doom the stock value.
 Chris frantically began trying to phone his son, Cameron (who owned thousands of company shares).
 Chris got through on the seventh try and informed his son of the impending stock crash.
-In the following days, Cameron Collins spread the word to his future father-in-law and several other shareholders who all dumped their shares, long before the public was informed.
+In the following days, Cameron Collins spread the word to his fiance’s father and several other shareholders who all dumped their shares, long before the public was informed.